 YOUR DAY AT DISNEYLAND

-1. BE ORGANIZED ABOUT YOUR BAGS.
 Be sure to bring a small backpack for your valuables (keys, wallet, phone, extra phone charger) plus a few snacks to carry with you to attractions and rides.
-You can leave everything else at the stroller.
+You can leave everything else in the stroller.
 Also, be sure to pack your stroller and bags each night after the kids are in bed, so you are all ready to go and don’t waste any time in the morning.
-Which leads me to…
+This leads me to…

 They will start letting people into Disneyland about twenty minutes before the official opening time of the park, which insiders call rope drop.
 (It’s called rope drop because this is when Disney cast members remove the ropes at the far end of Main Street to admit guests to the various themed lands.)
 Before rope drop, guests can explore Main Street while it’s relatively quiet.
 Tip: this is a great time for photos because the lighting is good and your kids are excited and will hopefully be cooperative.